MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-query-set.md

 ---
 # Query data in the KQL queryset

+In this article, you'll learn how to create and use a new KQL queryset.

-The KQL queryset is the item you'll use to run queries, and view and manipulate query results.
+The KQL queryset is used to run queries, and view and manipulate query results on data from your Kusto database.
 Use the KQL queryset to save, export, and share queries with others.

-In this article, you'll learn how to create and use a new KQL queryset.

-For more information about the query language you'll use in the query set, see [Kusto Query Language overview](/azure/data-explorer/kusto/query/).
+This queryset uses Kusto Query language for query creation, and also supports some SQL functions.
+For more information about the query language, see [Kusto Query Language overview](/azure/data-explorer/kusto/query/).

 ## Prerequisites